AI Resources

 Instructor Use of AI

-As your instructor, my usage of AI parallels the expectations I have for all of you: AI is sometimes used to support instruction, but not to replace me.
+As your instructor, my usage of AI parallels the expectations I have for all of you: I sometimes use AI to support instruction, but not to replace me.

-For example, I often use AI to help me draft captions of videos I've created or otherwise improve the accessibility of instructional materials I've made for our class.
+For example, I often use AI to help me caption videos I've created for you or otherwise improve the accessibility of instructional materials I've made for our class.
 But I don't use AI to generate instructional videos or content.
 I also will not use AI to grade your work.
 When you submit papers and projects in this course, I will be the one reviewing and providing feedback to you.

 🛟Questions About AI?